 - adjust their strategies as needed.

-Such processes provide a variety of avenues for instructors to include moments of reflection for students–not just at the end of a class but throughout the term.
+Such processes provide a variety of avenues for instructors to include moments of reflection for students.
+This is not just at the end of a class but throughout the term.
 If you are interested in a bevy of metacognition strategies and sample questions for your course, read Tanner’s (2012) Promoting Student Metacognition article (PDF).

 Focus on experience and future applications

-This approach engages students in reflecting on the depth of their learning experience and taking a long view, including how they will use what they learned in the future.
-Students often get caught up in a big push to complete course requirements and do not pause to consider what stood out most for them in their learning or how they might use it moving forward.
+This approach engages students in reflecting on the depth of their learning experience and taking a long view.
+It includes how they will use what they learned in the future.
+Students often get caught up in a big push to complete course requirements, not pausing to consider what stood out most for them in their learning or how they might use it moving forward.
 Taking a moment for such reflection can help students clarify the class’s value and affirm their growth as learners.
 Possible activities include:

 Identify the most significant idea or moment.

-Ask students to write short statements in response to the following prompts, perhaps even representing their most considerable moment with an image or poster they create:
+Ask students to write short statements in response to the following prompts, perhaps representing their most significant moment with an image or poster they create:

 - What was the most significant idea you learned in this class, or what was the most powerful moment of your learning?
 Why?